 In this series, we look more closely at lesser-known region of Italy in every issue.
-As consumers continue to clamor for authentic, regional foods from Italy, it pays to be in the know!
-This month, we travel to Central Italy and to Abruzzo.
+As consumers continue to clamor for authentic, regional foods from Italy, it pays to be in the know about lesser-known regional cuisines!
+Today, we travel to Northern Italy and to Trentino Alto Adige.

 Diners have grown increasingly health conscious over the past few years, and seafood holds a prime place in the nutritional landscape for their lean qualities, functional benefits, and great flavor.
 And research suggests that seafood also gives restaurants a prime opportunity to entice guests.

 When it comes to summer in the food industry, every restaurant owner will tell you the same thing: whether business is sizzling or running a little dry in warmer months, it can always be better.
 There’s always a need to stand out among the crowd of your competitors and to help customers make that ever-important choice to dine with you.

 In an increasingly complex foodservice environment with industry-wide increases in labor costs, expenses, and employee turnover rates, it has become vital for restaurants to find ways to operate more efficiently and save money.